sadicesur/WebNewsClassification/README.md

-# WEB NEWS SCRAPING & CLASSIFICATION | NLP (Natural Language Processing)
+# WEB NEWS SCRAPING & CLASSIFICATION | NLP
 Web news are crawled from various articles and classified by multiple methods such as:
 * Multinomial Naive Bayes
 * Decision Trees